ShalmolyMondal/IoTDG/README.md

 The project includes a demonstration using a real-world example for a traffic monitoring scenario to showcase the practical application of SA-IoTDG.

+If you would like to read more, detailed work about the tool can be found here.
+[Publication](https://www.mdpi.com/1424-8220/23/1/7)

 ## Acknowledgements